• Skip to primary navigation

 They can weigh 2 – 3 lbs and live for a year.
 Famous for sports, pheasants are bred for hunting and training dogs.

-Besides, their meat is also famous for non-veg recipes and is also sold in the supermarket.
-The whole bird is excellent for roasting or casseroling or as breast fillets for quick cooking.
+Besides, their meat is also famous for non-veg recipes and is sold in supermarkets.
+The whole bird is excellent for roasting, casseroling, or as breast fillets for quick cooking.

 Around 70 percent of meat comes only from the breast, but you should enjoy gnawing on a bone.

-While their breast is white, their legs and thighs look dark.
+While their breast are white, their legs and thighs look dark.

-Do you know pheasants’ feathers are in high demand?
+Do you know that pheasant feathers are in high demand?

 Yes, their vibrant and colorful feathers are used in fly fishing lures and other decorative items.
-They also vibrant your homestead or farm with their enticing appearance, making it bird exibition.
+They also make your homestead or farm vibrant with their enticing appearance, making it a bird exhibition.

 What I like about them is that the birds reproduce faster.
 They are seasonal layers that can yield 15-20 eggs per clutch and hatch 2-3 times yearly.